schneidmaster/exception_canary/README.md

 Next, you will need to mount exception_canary's admin interface in your application.
 This allows you to see and manipulate rules and stored exceptions. exception_canary stores all exceptions in the database to permit you to retroactively search them, apply rules, or recover data if something is being suppressed when it shouldn't be.

-Rules are applied in order - if rule #1 and rule #5 (in order as viewed in the dashboard) both match an exception, rule #5's action will be taken.

 ## Running Tests

-exception_canary uses appraisal to test against multiple versions of Rails.
 You'll need to set up the database, install dependencies, and run specs like so:

     $ rake db:create
     $ rake db:migrate